BananaAcid/vue3-esm-browser-vueengine/README.md

 - moving the module code into a main.js would feel even more like a vite project.

+## AI agent, prompt usage / Vibe Coding

+The [project-ruleset.md](./project-ruleset.md) gives you a prompt to be used with an AI to create a project for vueEngine from scratch.
+Just copy and paste it before any prompt of you first.

+It might also help to clarify with parts of this documentation.

 ## Installation

 The npm package name is `vue3-esm-browser-vueengine`.